Master of Public Health (MPH) Program

 - Official transcripts to date

 - Official report of standardized test scores for the Graduate Record Examination (GRE) (Institution code = 1884, U MD SOM Balt SOPHAS), or Medical College Admission Test (MCAT).
 If you have test scores from the Law School Admission Test (LSAT), Pharmacy College Admission Test (PCAT), Dental Admission Test (DAT), or Veterinary College Admission Test (VCAT), you must submit them directly to the MPH Program.

 - Recommendations from three references

-- TOEFL (Institution code 5688) or IELTS (Applicants must request from the test center where they took the IELTS exam to have the IELTS test scores sent to SOPHAS) is required of all international applicants.
-This requirement will be waived for those applicants who have earned a degree from an accredited University in any country whose sole national language is English.
+- TOEFL (Institution code 5688) or IELTS (applicants must request from the test center where they took the IELTS exam to have the IELTS test scores sent to SOPHAS) is required of all international applicants.
+This requirement will be waived for those applicants who have:

 Create a login and select MPH - Master of Public Health.
 This application is submitted online.
 In addition to the detailed application information questions within the supplemental application, the following will be requested:

 - Supplemental application fee (Paid by credit card or by submitting a check made out to the University of Maryland Baltimore in the amount of $50.)